Enforcement of R.I.’s Environmental Laws Lax

 For the past four decades the General Assembly has passed and governors have signed countless bills designed to protect the Ocean State’s natural resources.
-While most are ineffective, ignored or under enforced, they have created layers of bureaucracy and rolls of red tape, and left complying businesses at an economic disadvantage.
+While most are ineffective, ignored or under enforced, they have created layers of bureaucracy and left complying businesses at an economic disadvantage.

 During a recent interview for a story about the importance of wetlands, the interviewee asked a question in the middle of our conversation that neither of us could answer: Why isn’t Rhode Island leading the way when it comes to environmental protections?

 Sure, the state has a fine collection of successes — the Coastal Resources Management Council’s leadership on the climate-change front, the Narragansett Bay Commission’s combined sewer overflow project and the new Infrastructure Bank — but the collective work of the executive and legislative branches during the past four decades has treated the environment as an afterthought.
 That indifference has trickled down to the municipal level.

 The state that created the moniker “Ocean State,” in 1972, to attract tourists and energize the economy should have done more since then to protect its 400 miles of coastline and unique collection of natural resources.
 Rhode Island has passed plenty of laws purportedly created to protect the environment since that day 43 years ago, but many of them are inadequate and most aren’t enforced, or are enforced selectively depending on who “knows a guy.”